Skip to main content

 Other MCP Clients

-• Environment variables: MAINWP_URL, MAINWP_USER, and MAINWP_APP_PASSWORD
+• env: MAINWP_URL, MAINWP_USER, and MAINWP_APP_PASSWORD

 Available Tools